jhovannybedoya/restaurante-donde-jairo/README.md

-Developed by JAL
+Developed by jbr
-for the andro cafeteria
+for the restaurant donde jairo it was created in react with reusable and standalone styles

-(Johnner Gambacica)
+(jhovanny bedoya)